 In October 2023, Rogers closed its CityNews Ottawa radio station, formerly known as 1310NEWS, and laid off newsroom staff, citing dwindling audiences and regulatory challenges.
 The company said fewer than 10 employees were affected and the outlet would maintain an online presence supported by two digital reporters.

-Rogers also offered voluntary departure packages to some employees last year amid its integration with Shaw Communications Inc. after the closure of its $26-billion purchase of the carrier.
+Rogers also offered voluntary departure packages to some employees last year amid its integration with Shaw Communications Inc. after the closure of its $26-billion purchase of the company.

 An internal memo said "most corporate and line of business employees" up to the senior director level of the company could apply for the package.
 But the company had said sports and media staff — including on-air talent, producers, directors, writers and media technology operators — were not eligible.